Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 For more adrenaline-pumping adventures why not ride the zipline and soar through a centuries-old forest canopy.
 This is a great way to get your heart racing and see the sights of Rotorua from a totally different perspective.

-There are also plenty of walks and hikes in Rotorua, so it’s the perfect place to come if you’re looking to explore the great outdoors.
+There are also plenty of walks and hikes in Rotorua, so it’s a great place to come if you’re looking to explore the outdoors.

 Things To Do In Rotorua